-Very large scale social data collection could be done for good or evil.
+Very large scale social data collection without anyone’s consent is now possible.
+It could be done for good or evil.
 The dataset created could be of great value in making society work, or of great danger if used by the wrong people.

 Conceptually, recursive exhaustion is applied after information gathering methods have filled a factbase with most of the known facts about every person, place, corporation, institution, and other entities, including ones which no longer exist.
 Much harder to implement but of more value is its use during an ongoing collection of facts.